KRakeesh04/s1/src/content/docs/properties-of-materials/degradation/04-forms-of-corrosion.md

 Designed to be an extension of electrochemical series that includes alloys and non-metals.
 Materials are ordered in ascending order of reactivity.
 Materials in the lower position becomes the anode.
 Specific for a particular environment.

+## Crevice corrosion

+If a crevice (a crack forming a narrow opening) is in contact with a liquid, the crevice undergoes corrosion with virtually no attack in the other region.

+Crevice becomes anodic becuase of low oxygen supply.
+Exposed area has high oxygen supply and works as a cathode.

+### Mechanism of CC

+Consider a riveted metal-plate section in contact with domestic water.

+Initially it will corrode uniformly.
+After some time, crevice becomes depleted with oxygen due to restricted convection.
+Now the crevice becomes the anode.
+As the anode area is much smaller compared to cathode, corrosion will be severe.

+If the water contained salt(s), metal chloride(s) will be formed.
+All metal chlorides other than NaCl, KCl hydrolize in water.
+And produces acid.
+Acids increase the rate of corrosion.